-World Cup 2018: Quarter-Final Scores, Results, Highlights and Reaction
+World Cup 2018: Quarterfinal Scores, Results, Highlights and Reaction

-World Cup 2018: Quarter-Final Scores, Results, Highlights and ReactionJuly 7, 2018
+World Cup 2018: Quarterfinal Scores, Results, Highlights and ReactionJuly 7, 2018

 The second semifinal at the 2018 World Cup is officially set, as England and Croatia won their quarterfinal matches Saturday in Russia.

-England were the first side to punch their ticket to the semis Saturday, as they outclassed Sweden in a one-sided match that was never in doubt.
+England was the first side to punch its ticket to the semis Saturday, as it outclassed Sweden in a one-sided match that was never in doubt.

-Croatia had a far more difficult time, but they were able to advance on penalty kicks for the second consecutive match, and eliminated host Russia in the process.
+Croatia had a far more difficult time, but it was able to advance on penalty kicks for the second consecutive match and eliminated host Russia in the process.

 With England and Croatia now joining France and Belgium in the semifinals, here is a closer look at how Saturday's quarterfinal matches played out at the 2018 World Cup.